The Best Caving Sites in the World

 Cueva del Gato – Spain

 There are many other fascinating caving sites, and these are just some of the ones you could take into consideration.
-Most caves can be visited with organised groups that will be able to provide you with thorough information about the equipment and knowledge you may need before visiting a cave.
+Most caves can be visited with organized groups that will be able to provide you with thorough information about the equipment and knowledge you may need before visiting a cave.
 Being committed to conservation is always a must!